JonathanQDong/capstone_website/index.md

 While studies have been done on AMP identification as well as on the FINRISK dataset, none of them have been conducted in the way that we are doing it.
 The goal of this project is that by providing a fast and efficient solution in identifying AMPs, we can use these results to either treat or prevent these diseases within patients and help quicken their recovery process
 # Data
-Our dataset that we would use for this project is called FINRISK,
+Our dataset that we would use for this project is called FINRISK.
+It is a study done by the Finnish government in which the dataset consists of the DNA samples from Finnish participants and their health outcomes.

+Our models take in amino acid data as input, which means that we had to first convert the DNA data within the dataset to the appropriate value.
+A script was written such that it would take in the DNA inputs and return its 6 frame translation.
 # Methods
-Placeholder, more will be added here
+Our model consists of
 # Results
-Placeholder, more will be added here
+Results will be put here when we have them and get a better look at them.
 # Discussion
-Placeholder, more will be added here
+[Interpreting these results will go here].

+Through this project we hope that our methods and results were able to acheive the intended results.
+By doing so, we would have an efficient solution in regards to being able to identify AMPs.

+[Possible explanation of things to work on in the future or to improve on].